Scott, 56 years young

 What is Your Favorite Posture?: Camel Pose.
 It took so long to learn and has the most benefit for my back and really opens up the front.

 In 2007, at only 40 years old, I was more overweight than I had ever been and my health was seriously deteriorating.
 I had thought I was active, exercising and weight lifting at the time.
-It was to my surprise after a routine physical exam that I had high blood pressure (140/90) and high cholesterol (247).
-Further I have a family history of heart disease and cancer.
+It was to my surprise after a routine physical exam that I had high blood pressure and high cholesterol.
 My physician discussed medications I may need if I did not take this seriously.
-Further, I was also experiencing serious back pain and loss of flexibility.
-My spine was hunched over.
-I could not touch my toes without bending my knees.
-My back hurt if I tried to bend down, and especially hurt after doing regular household chores such as raking leaves or mowing the lawn.
-It even hurt during sleep.
+I was also experiencing continuous back pain and loss of flexibility.
+At this time I could not touch my toes without bending my knees.

 What is your favorite posture?